-Students who do not achieve a 3.300 GPA in the business subset and/or a 3.300 all-college cumulative GPA may seek admission to Cox through the extended subset option by adding the first graded attempt of ACCT 2302 to the original subset.
+Students who do not achieve a 3.300 GPA in the business subset and/or a 3.300 allcollege cumulative GPA may seek admission to Cox through the extended subset option by adding the first graded attempt of ACCT 2302 to the original subset.
 Students who have completed at least 39 credit hours and who earn both a minimum 3.300 GPA on the extended subset and a minimum 3.300 all-college cumulative GPA as of the term in which the extended subset is completed will be admitted to the Cox B.B.A. degree program.
-Once a student enters SMU, ACCT 2302 must be completed through enrollment in a course taught by the faculty of the Cox School of Business.
+Once a student enters SMU, ACCT 2302 must be completed through enrollment at SMU.